carbonblack/carbon-black-cloud-sdk-python/README.md

 pip install -r requirements.txt
 ```

-If you want to test/execute the eample scripts from the repo then install the SDK with the following command.
+If you want to test/execute the example scripts from the repo then install the SDK with the following command.
 This will install the SDK in editable mode so changes to the repo modify the installed package.

 ```
 pip install -e .